Semidiscrete optimal transport with unknown costs: Introduction

-Modern research in SA, surveyed by \cite{NePaYo18}, focuses on convergence rates; the analytical tools for deriving such results were established by the seminal work of \cite{BaMo11}.
-The strongest possible guarantee is that the sequence of SA iterates converges in $L^2$ at the canonical rate $\mathcal{O}\left(\frac{1}{n}\right)$, where $n$ is the number of samples drawn from $f$.
+We build on this approach and use SA under both known and unknown costs.
+Our main focus is on theoretical performance guarantees.
+In the literature on SA, the strongest possible guarantee \citep{BaMo11} is that the sequence of iterates converges in $L^2$ at the canonical rate $\mathcal{O}\left(\frac{1}{n}\right)$, where $n$ is the number of samples drawn from $f$.
 In general, however, this rate is only achievable with Polyak averaging \citep{PoJu92} included into the SA procedure and with the assumption of strong convexity (concavity) on the SA objective function.
 Even in later work (e.g., \citealp{BaMo13}), which has yielded sharper rates, strong convexity is still needed to bound the $L^2$ error of the SA iterates.
-In our case, however, the objective of the Kantorovich dual is concave, but not strongly concave.
-The optimal transport literature is well aware of this difficulty, and has a developed a workaround (see, e.g., \citealp{GeCuPeBa16} or \citealp{TaShKu22}) that replaces the objective by a smoothed approximation.
-This approach recovers the canonical rate, but may no longer converge to the solution of the original problem.
+The main technical issue in our case is that the objective of the Kantorovich dual is concave, but not strongly concave.
+The optimal transport literature is aware of this difficulty, and has developed a workaround (see, e.g., \citealp{GeCuPeBa16} or \citealp{TaShKu22}) that replaces the objective by a smoothed approximation.
+This approach recovers the canonical rate at the expense of one of the most attractive features of the algorithm, namely, the ability to solve the original problem exactly.

 In marked contrast, we do not modify the problem.
 Instead, we adopt a perspective from the recent bandit literature (e.g., \citealp{GoZe13}, \citealp{BaBa20}, and \citealp{BaBaKh21}), which has found that convergence rates improve when the data-generating distribution exhibits a sufficient degree of random variation (``richness'').
-With comparable assumptions on the distribution of $X$, the objective is still not strongly concave, but it has a kind of ``local'' strong concavity that enables us to prove the canonical rate, without smoothing or averaging.
-This property of the objective is also used in our analysis of unknown costs.
+With comparable assumptions on the distribution of $X$, the objective is still not strongly concave, but it has a kind of ``local'' strong concavity.
+Our paper is the first to identify this property and show that it enables recovery of the canonical rate without smoothing or averaging.
+This part of our analysis holds generally, without assuming any particular structure on $c$, as long as it is known.
+However, our analysis of unknown costs also draws upon this result.